 Can I claim these costs on my insurance?

 If you're abroad for longer than planned due to your return journey being disrupted by travel bans, insurers we spoke to said your cover would be extended.

 But while this means you'll continue to be covered under the usual terms of your insurance – so for example, you should be able to claim for emergency medical expenses – insurers we spoke to said you won't be covered for extra costs incurred by having to stay longer, such as extra accommodation or travel.

 It's still worth checking with your insurer – but most policies won't cover you for coronavirus-related cancellation if you took out the insurance and booked your trip after mid-March 2020.
 As insurance only covers unknown events, that's the period most classed the pandemic as a known event.

 With overseas travel significantly disrupted, many will have chosen to book a holiday within the UK.

-But with lockdown rules in place across the UK many are wondering if they can still travel and, if not, what their rights to a refund are.
+But with some restrictions still in place across the UK many are wondering if they can still travel and, if not, what their rights to a refund are.